Side-effects

 immutable with

-, but even though most variables are immutable and can be declared that way, programmers typically forget to make that explicit.
+constorfinal, but even though most variables are immutable and can be declared that way, programmers typically forget to make that explicit.
 SPL inverts the default, making mutable an explicit modifier.
 Variables without that modifier are deeply immutable.
 That way, side-effect freedom is more common and easier to establish for humans and compilers alike. - Collections in for-loops are immutable (see topic Statements).
 While a for-loop iterates over a collection, that collection becomes immutable.
 That prevents common mistakes where the loop body has an unintended side-effect on the loop control.

 In addition, SPL has the following rules to curb side-effects:

 - Function parameters are immutable by default.
-In practice, functions
+In practice, functions that mutate their

-to make a small modification to a large data structure.
-In SPL, mutable
+parameters are infrequent.
+They are mostly used to make a small modification to a large data

-parameters must be explicitly annotated with the
+structure.
+In SPL, mutable parameters must be explicitly annotated with the

-modifier, and all other parameters are deep-immutable.
+mutablemodifier, and all other parameters are deep-immutable.
 Thanks to this information, the compiler can produce helpful errors and even perform optimizations.
 For example:void test(float64 x, list<float64> z) { for (float64 y in z) { print(x); print((x * 100.0) / y); } }

-a compiler can hoist the loop-invariant expression x * 100.0
+the loop-invariant expression x * 100.0 out of the

-of the loop:void test(float64 x, list<float64> z) {
+loop:void test(float64 x, list<float64> z) {

 float64 loopInvariantTmp = x * 100.0;